In Depth Baby Product Reviews Led by a Pediatrician

 The most absorbent brands are usually larger and bulkier and may be overkill for some people.
 They do not fit under clothes as smoothly as lighter-weight pads.
 The exception is the Curve pads, which earned a 9 of 10 for leak protection.
 They boast a 9-hour wear time and are absorbent enough to catch and lock away all leaked milk.
 While they are thicker than average, they are the perfect shape to be nearly invisible under clothing.
 Bamboobies are some of the thinnest pads we tested.
 They are very comfortable to wear but are best for light leakers because they do not have a large capacity.

-Most of the time, disposable pads will out-absorb reusable options, and this is because many of them contain SAP, which is the same material found in some of the best diapers that makes them so absorbent.
+Most of the time, disposable pads will out-absorb reusable options, and this is because many of them contain SAP, which is the same material found in some of diapers that makes them so absorbent.
 Lansinoh pads earned a top score for this reason.
 However, we did not find this true when using Eco by Naty.
 They do not disclose if they use SAP in their nursing pads; however, they were the least absorbent product we tested, leaving moms feeling soggy much sooner than other brands.

 Reusable vs. Disposable